 Drivers only have their own car insurance policy and that is often not enough to cover the extent of damage and injuries they sustain.
 Filing a personal injury lawsuit can be a very effective way of claiming this compensation, but it should not be done alone.
 Truck drivers and trucking companies will have a team of lawyers on their side ready to fight for them.
 And drivers of smaller vehicles should as well.

-If you suffered an injury in a truck accident, or if you have lost a loved one, contact a Mercer County truck accident lawyer today.
+If you suffered an injury in a commercial vehicle crash, or if you have lost a loved one, contact a Mercer County truck accident lawyer today.
 There may be compensation available, and a qualified attorney can help you get it.